mozilla-l10n/localizer-documentation/products/firefox_ios/adding_new_ios_locale.md

 This list is always growing.
 If translation work starts on Firefox for iOS for a locale that is supported by the App Store, it will automatically be enabled under the locale’s corresponding appstore’s folder (which can be found either in [Pontoon](https://pontoon.mozilla.org/projects/appstores/) or [GitHub](https://github.com/mozilla-l10n/appstores)).

 Note that App Store language support is not a requirement to translate the app itself.
-As long as a locale is supported by iOS (see point above), it's possible to ship it.
+As long as a locale is supported by iOS (see point above), it’s possible to ship it.

 ### Right-to-left locales